Magnetization profiles at the upper critical dimension as solutions of the integer Yamabe problem: Analytical results for the slab geometry

 is the (maximum) value acquired by the conformal factor at the center of the slab.
 Equation \eqref{gammad} is valid for {\it any} $d \ge 2$, including the cases $d=4,6,3,2$ and also real values of $d$.
 Notice that a slab configuration cannot be defined for $d<2$.
 The formulas for other boundary conditions are written below.

 We pause here to comment that one sees a (minor) advantage of using the Yamabe equation in the form \eqref{YAM_L} instead of using directly the saddle-point equation \eqref{saddle_point}.
 The latter, when written in the slab geometry, gives rise to the so called Emden-Fowler equation \cite{Polyanin}.
 The latter, for a function $m(x)$, reads in its canonical form $m''(x)=A\,x^{\cal N} m(x)^{\cal M}$ \cite{Polyanin}, with our case corresponding evidently to ${\cal N}=0$ and ${\cal M}=(d+2)/(d-2)$.
 The case ${\cal N}=0$ can be solved by quadrature \cite{Polyanin}, writing the solution in term of an integral and for certain values of ${\cal M}$ the corresponding analytical expressions are tabulated \cite{Polyanin}.
 However, solving the Yamabe equation \eqref{YAM_L} and using the procedure prescribed in ordinary differential equations textbooks (or directly \verb|Mathematica|) one finds that the solution is given by the inverse of the hypergeometric function ${}_2F_1$ for any $d$.
 Therefore, rewriting $m$ in terms of $\gamma$ via the equation \eqref{reshape} may also help to find easier analytical solutions, as the case of the slab geometry shows.

-Let us now discuss how to relate the result \eqref{gammad} to different boundary conditions.
-We write the magnetization via \eqref{reshape} as $m_d(x)=\gamma_d(x)^{-\Delta_\phi}=\gamma_d(x)^{-\frac{d-2}{2}}$ where $\gamma_d(x)$ is given in \eqref{gammad}.
-If in $m_d(x)$ we set $d=3$, $4$, and $6$ and aptly rescale the $x$ domain we recover the $++$ boundary magnetization profiles given in \ref{magprofiles}.
-This can be achieved by using the identities reported in Appendix~\ref{appB}.
-The other profiles, referring to different boundary conditions, can be found by taking $x$ in \eqref{gammad} to be complex according to the following scheme:
+In Appendix \ref{app00}, we discuss how to relate the result \eqref{gammad} to different boundary conditions, including open boundary conditions with an external magnetic field.